reddit-archive/reddit/CONTRIBUTING.md

 2. **Don't submit unconfirmed bugs**.
 Please make sure your bug is an actual bug before reporting it.
-Unfortunately, things will sometimes break on the operations side of the site.
-(e.g. a database slowing down, or a server being unavailable) These issues may look like a bug, but they are not.
+Unfortunately, things will sometimes break on the operations side of the site (e.g. a database slowing down, or a server being unavailable).
+These issues may look like a bug, but they are not.
 If you're not sure, make a post in [/r/bugs](http://www.reddit.com/r/bugs).